 Back to School Fuel: Healthy Nutrition for the School Year

-Child eating apple
+Photo: Child eating fruit

 How does summer always slip by so quickly?
 August brings us back to school with busy mornings and activity-illed evenings.
 Today I will share some easy tips to help ease you back into the school routine.
 With the start of school we often focus on pencils, binders, and other neatly packaged school supplies.
 While school supplies are important (who can resist a new pack of crayons?) let’s take a minute to talk about nutrition.
 Feeding your children healthy meals and snacks helps them focus in school and aids in their growth and development.
 Being prepared for a successful school year not only involves proper school supplies but good nutrition as well.